Anxiety

 Self-Help

 It’s important to take a moment to reflect on your schedule.
 Are you finding yourself stretched too thin, without enough time to recuperate and relax?
-This lack of downtime can understandably lead to feelings of anxiety and even burnout.
+This lack of downtime can lead to feelings of anxiety and even burnout.
 If reducing your workload feels overwhelming, consider carving out time for yourself, even if it’s just a few hours each week.

 Making space for self-care can significantly help ease some of that anxiety.
 Try to incorporate relaxing activities into your daily routine.
-Simple pleasures, like taking a warm bath or watching a lighthearted show, can bring you joy and relief.
+Simple pleasures, like taking a warm bath or watching a lighthearted show, can bring some joy and relief.
 Be mindful of when your body starts to feel tense, and don’t hesitate to use techniques like progressive muscle relaxation or deep breathing to help manage your stress.

 Being proactive and planning ahead can also be beneficial.
 Procrastination can create a cycle of anxiety that feels difficult to escape.
 Additionally, think about reducing or eliminating caffeine and other stimulants from your diet.
 They can amplify feelings of alertness and anxiety, which may complicate how you’re feeling.